just-the-docs/just-the-docs/docs/customization.md

 Available variables are listed in the [_variables.scss](https://github.com/pmarsceill/just-the-docs/tree/master/_sass/support/_variables.scss) file.

-For example, to change the link color from the purple default to blue, include the following inside your scheme file:
+For example, to change the link color from the purple default jhjhjj to blue, include the following inside your scheme file:

 #### Example
 {: .no_toc }